MaxIV-KitsControls/lib-maxiv-dsconfig/README.txt

  $ xls2json config.xls

 This will output the resulting JSON data to stdout.
 If there are errors or warnings, they will be printed on stderr.
+To save the JSON to a file, just redirect the output.

 By default, all sheets are processed.
 If you want to only include some of them, include the sheet names as further arguments to the command: